LeasePlain.com

 The Residential Tenancies Act, 2006 governs almost all private residential rental units in Ontario.
 It sets out the rights and obligations of both landlords and tenants and establishes the Landlord and Tenant Board (LTB) as the tribunal for resolving disputes.
 The LTB hears applications about rent, maintenance, evictions, and a wide range of tenancy issues.

-Tenants can apply to the LTB for free.
-Landlords pay a filing fee.
+Tenants pay a filing fee of $186 online or $201 by paper when applying to the LTB; fee waivers are available for low-income applicants.
+Landlords also pay a filing fee.
 Applications can be filed online through the Tribunals Ontario portal, and hearings are typically conducted via videoconference.
 The LTB has authority to order rent abatements, repairs, and in some cases dismiss eviction applications.

 Key Tenant Protections Under the RTA

-- A landlord cannot evict a tenant for personal use without filing a valid Form N12 and paying one month's compensation.
+• A landlord cannot evict a tenant for personal use without filing a valid Form N12 and paying one month's compensation — this applies regardless of notice period length.

 Form N12: Owner's Own Use

-If a landlord wants to move into your unit (or have a close family member move in), they must serve you a Form N12 with at least 60 days notice and pay you one month's rent as compensation.
+If a landlord wants to move into your unit (or have a close family member move in), they must serve you a Form N12 with at least 60 days notice and pay you one month's rent as compensation (under RTA s.48.1, this applies regardless of the length of notice given).
 If the landlord does not genuinely occupy the unit within a reasonable time, you may have grounds for a bad-faith eviction claim at the LTB, which can result in significant financial remedies.

 What to Watch for in Ontario Leases